dojo/widgets/src/select/README.md

 ## Features

 - Compatible with any underlying data provider, data format, or store
-- Allows customization of option state and vdom through reactive patterns
+- Allows customization of option state and vdom
 - Keyboard accessible

 ### Keyboard Usage